michiganhackers/unit-test-framework/README.md

 # About
 This is a simple C / C++ unit testing framework with no non-standard deps.
-You can use it in your EECS projects, assuming of course that doing so does not violate the code use, or honor code restrictions by which you MUST abide.
+You can use it in your EECS projects, assuming of course that doing so does not violate the code use, or honor code restrictions, by which you MUST abide.

 # Useage
 To use in your unit tests, simply include `unit_test_framework.h` in the file,